alchemy-bootcamp-two-summer-2018/list-of-vue/LAB.md

 1. Create dummy data with at least 3-4 items and return as `data` of `App`
 1. Pass callback function to add form, and call when submitted
-1. Pass callback function thru list and to item to remove when button clicked
+1. BONUS: Pass callback function thru list and to item to remove when button clicked